gem version

 Process C [ ]

-Suppose that, while α is still in progress, a new requests comes in (which we call β).
-That request will be load balanced to process B because it is the least busy one:
+Suppose that, while α is still in progress, a new request comes in (which we call β).
+That request will be load balanced to process B because it is the oldest not-completely-busy process:

 Process A [α]